almatov/sttyfix/README.md

 	> EOF
 	$ sudo chmod a+x /usr/local/bin/sttyfix

 Check python availability because some systems only have python3.
 Edit sttyfix shebang or create a python symlink to fix it.

+## How to use

 Check the result